Plaza Las Américas (Puerto Rico): 2000s

-On April 10, 2008, it was reported that San Francisco, California-based West Elm was set to begin operations at its first Puerto Rico store in Plaza Las Américas.
+On April 10, 2008, it was reported that San Francisco-based West Elm was set to begin operations at its first Puerto Rico store in Plaza Las Américas.
 During an exclusive interview, Dave DeMattei, president of west elm, confirmed, if successful, the Plaza store could be the first of several to open around the island.
 The store would have 20,000 square feet with 10,000 of those for selling space.

 On March 5, 2009, it was reported that European giant retail beauty chain Sephora, which had revolutionized the U.S. cosmetic market since 1998, was finally coming to Puerto Rico.
 Sephora representatives, who in the past had shown no interest in the local market, had been in conversations with Plaza Las Américas leasing management for awhile.
 The Puerto Rico store was part of the chain's multimillion dollar 2009 expansion plan.
 In 2001, there was an initial approach from the Plaza Las Américas team to Sephora, but to no avail; it was still too early in Sephora's mainland expansion plan.
 In 2008, during the annual ICSC (International Council of Shopping Centers) convention, it was confirmed Sephora had in fact accepted an invitation from Plaza Las Américas to explore a scenario whereby the company would come to Puerto Rico.
 Still, Plaza officials kept a tight lid on the matter.
 But the wait was over.
 Construction of the first Sephora store was underway in the lower level at Plaza Las Américas, near Radio Shack and West Elm.
 To accommodate the beauty retailer, Plaza Las Américas had to relocate the former fast food corridor in that area to make room for the new store.
 The arrival of Sephora on the island, a brand that was already known by many Puerto Rican customers who frequently traveled to the U.S. mainland, would certainly shake up the cosmetic and fragrance business category on the island, which was estimated to generate $100 million in annual sales.

-On April 23, 2009, it was reported that Plaza Las Américas was preparing for the arrival of Los Angeles based Forever 21, which would occupy the former Galaxy Lanes space in the mall's third level which had closed in 2008.
+On April 23, 2009, it was reported that Plaza Las Américas was preparing for the arrival of Los Angeles-based Forever 21, which would occupy the former Galaxy Lanes space in the mall's third level which had closed in 2008.
 The Puerto Rico store would be the chain's first in Latin America.
 Slated to open that summer.
 The multi-level 40,000 square foot Forever 21 location at Plaza Las Américas, adjacent to Plaza's La Terraza food court, was the latest flagship addition to the fashion chain with other international flagship operations in Canada, Korea, China and Singapore.
 It would generate 100 new jobs.